arsalanshaikhh/Password_Generator/README.md

 # Password_Generator
- password generator is a  application that creates random passwords for different users.
+Password Generator is a  application that creates random passwords for different users.
+It will generate the password as per your configuration like length of password, contain upper case letter, contain lower case letter, contain number and contain symbol.

 This is the project I have done personally apart from Masai School in the duration of 1 day.